MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 `X509:<I>DC=com,DC=contoso,CN=CONTOSO-DC-CA<SR>b24134139f069b49997212a86ba0ef48`\
 `X509:<I>DC=com,DC=contoso,CN=CONTOSO-DC-CA<SR>c11154138u089b48767212a86cd0ef76`

 In this example the first value represents X509Certificate1 and the second value represents X509Certificate2.
-The user may present either certificate at sign-in and as long as the CBA Username Binding is set to point to the certificateUserIds field to look for the particular binding type (i.e. Issuer+SerialNumber in this example), then the user will successfully sign-in.
+The user may present either certificate at sign-in and as long as the CBA Username Binding is set to point to the certificateUserIds field to look for the particular binding type (that is, Issuer+SerialNumber in this example), then the user will successfully sign-in.

 **Hybrid Synchronized accounts**
 For synchronized accounts you can map multiple certificates for use by populating the altSecurityIdentities field in AD the values identifying each certificate.
-If the organization is using high affinity (i.e. strong authentication) bindings say Issuer + SerialNumber, this could look like the following:
+If the organization is using high affinity (that is, strong authentication) bindings say Issuer + SerialNumber, this could look like the following:

 `X509:<I>DC=com,DC=contoso,CN=CONTOSO-DC-CA<SR>b24134139f069b49997212a86ba0ef48`\
 `X509:<I>DC=com,DC=contoso,CN=CONTOSO-DC-CA<SR>c11154138u089b48767212a86cd0ef76`